-Erika Kleiderman is a lawyer and an Academic Associate at the Centre of Genomics and Policy (CGP).
+Erika Kleiderman is a lawyer and an Academic Associate at the Centre of Genomics and Policy (CGP) at McGill University.
 She holds a civil law degree (LL.B.) from the Université de Montréal, as well as a B.Sc. in Psychology from McGill University.
 She was called to the Quebec Bar in 2014.

-Erika is also a member of the McGill University Health Centre Research Ethics Board.
+She is a member of CIHR’s Stem Cell Oversight Committee and the McGill University Health Centre Research Ethics Board.

-Assisted Reproductive Technologies, Cell & Gene Therapies, Data & Biosample Access, Gene Editing, Paediatrics, Regenerative Medicine, Stem Cell Research
+Human Genome Editing, Assisted Reproductive Technologies, Cell & Gene Therapies, Data & Biosample Access and Governance, Paediatrics, Regenerative Medicine, Stem Cell Research